Rkiefe/MagFEM2/README.md

 Now by using the basic principle behind FEM:

 $\int_\Omega (1+\chi)\nabla u \cdot \nabla \phi dV = \int_\Omega \chi \vec{H}_{ext}\phi dV$

+$\Omega$ is the magnetic domain.
+Unfortunately, the surrouding region (air) also has to be solved in because of the open boundary problem.
+You can implement BEM to deal with this issue and only solve for the internal (magnetic) region.